-We reviewed the NEA standard operating procedures to obtain an understanding of its process for reconciliation, validation, and certification of FY 2020, Fourth Quarter spending data submitted for publication in USAspending.gov.
-ESC generates Files A, B, and C from Delphi and performs various reconciliations between the DATA Act submission files.
-ESC researches causes for discrepancies and documents these explanations.
-ESC then uploads the files into the Broker.
-The NEA is then responsible for certifying the data.
+performed various reconciliations between the DATA Act submission files.
+ESC researched causes for discrepancies and documents these explanations.
+ESC then uploaded the files into the Broker.
+The NEA was then responsible for certifying the data.

 We also requested the NEA's DQP and noted that it contained all the elements required by OMB Circular A-123, Appendix A.